April 17, 2022

 The long road walk to Temporal Gulch TH was where the new section of AZT intersected with the old AZT through Patagonia.
 Since this hike in March, Guthook has been updated for the new section.
 The new section travels across Route 82, about 4.5 miles north of Patagonia, before traveling up into the hills and dropping back to Temporal Gulch.

 The new section of the Arizona Trail is probably 2-3 miles longer than the old AZT, so I think that thru-hikers with their first town stop in Patagonia may continue to walk into town along the old AZT.
 I’m sure the town alternate will become part of the HYOH mantra.

-Friendly locals stopped along the road to wish me luck and offer me advice, so the miles of road walking was not as tedious as they could have been.
-I also met Pat; a young section hiker headed south.
+Friendly locals stopped along the road to wish me luck and offer me advice, so the miles of road walking were not as tedious as they could have been.
+I also met Pat, a young section hiker headed south.
 He was friendly, and we exchanged trail conditions for about ten minutes before heading our separate ways.